WPS/egon.io/currentBugs.md

 - when selected by lasso tool, hovering over an element does not change the outline to egon blue
 - connect with activity dashed line is blue until you hover over an allowed target

-### bugs also contained in applatest
+### bugs not reproduceable

-- when creating bendpoints on a colored activity, during creation the activity is displayed as black
 - space tool works but sometimes the preview gets stuck
 ![img.png](img.png)
-- no snapping to shape middle when connecting
-- when copypasting several numbered activities, the pasted ones all have the same number (and multiple is not checked)

-### ask
+### future bugs
+- color change for text annotations with several connections
 - is it okay that when connecting with activity from a shape, hovering over a group lets create a connection from the group to the shape?
-- is it okay that a text annotation can be connected to several shapes?
-- what is the global connect tool that activates when pressing c? do we need that?
+- when creating bendpoints on a colored activity, during creation the activity is displayed as black
+- no snapping to shape middle when connecting (could also be a feature)